Facing our Struggles

 Give students time to work on writing their own memoir.
 Use your own judgment as to how long your class needs to have to do this.

-Day 1: Student participation will be assessed through teacher observation of student engagement in the activity and discussion.
-Day 2: Student filled out index cards of a struggle they have faced in their lives can be used to assess student pre-writing (brainstorming) their memoir.
-Day 3: Memoir Study graphic organizers can be used to check for student understanding of the definition of a memoir.
+Day 1: Student filled out index cards of a struggle they have faced in their lives can be used to assess student pre-writing (brainstorming) their memoir.
+Day 2: Memoir Study graphic organizers can be used to check for student understanding of the definition of a memoir.
 Student notes which define "Elements of a Memoir" through building a co-constructed chart may also be used to check for understanding.
-Day 4-5: The teacher can assess student understanding of memoir writing through the student's first draft.
+Day 3-4: The teacher can assess student understanding of memoir writing through the student's first draft.

 The service components for this Unit are developed in Lesson Two: "Helping Others Overcome" and Lesson Three: "Following in the Footsteps."
 In Lesson Two, students present their spoken word poetry in a performance.
 At the performance, attendees must bring a donation item (may be food, gently-used clothing, or books).
 In Lesson 3, students develop a project to address a local community need, based on student interests, which grows out of their research about the importance of giving to their community.
 This project could involve serving at a soup kitchen, collecting supplies for a women's shelter, volunteering at an animal shelter, collecting food items for a local food pantry.